 What would it be if you were given a choice to study hippopotamus in thaw water?
 My good guess is that's a big No, No! with this modern cutting edge technology people have managed to advance and getting to know the hippopotamus even better and its just the interest which people need to have as going for an animal safari waiting for hours for the hippopotamus to come out of the water is just not that fun for you.

-A pigmy hippopotamus stands over her newly born calf at
+A pygmy hippopotamus stands protectively over her newly born

 At the same time you just wouldn't want to stay longer in the African jungle just to wait and see a hippopotamus coming out to graze at night.
 These are just some of the hippopotamus facts for those who would rather have a lion safari instead of the river horse.